 A fine adventure.

-The Hidden Canyon Trail was blasted out of the rock in 1928.
-A year earlier, technical rock climbing came to Zion when W. H. Evans ascended the Great White Throne via the south face.
+Technical rock climbing came to Zion in 1927 when W. H. Evans ascended the Great White Throne via the south face.
 He built a fire on the summit to prove his accomplishment, but did not return to the valley the next day.
 A rescue team was organized and found him several days later lying at the base of the upper cliffs, bruised and delirious.
-The rescue effort led to the discovery of Hidden Canyon.
+The rescue effort led to the discovery of Hidden Canyon and the Hidden Canyon Trail was blasted out of the rock the next year.

 Summer or fall.
 Winter and spring if snow is not present.